 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will complete 3 Discussion Board Forums during this course.
+Discussions are collaborative learning experiences.
+Therefore, the student will complete 3 Discussions during this course.
 The student will be required to post a thread in response to the instructor’s prompt, and reply to a minimum of 2 other classmates’ threads.
-For Discussion Board Forum 1, the student must post a thread of 300–500 words, and 2 replies of 150–300 words.
-For Discussion Board Forums 2 and 3, the student must post a thread of 500–750 words, and 2 replies of 300–450 words.
-All forums must be supported by course content, outside materials, and/or Scripture references.
+For the first Discussion, the student must post a thread of 300–500 words and 2 replies of 150–300 words.
+For the remaining Discussions, the student must post a thread of 500–750 words and 2 replies of 300–450 words.
+All Discussions must be supported by course content, outside materials, and/or Scripture references.
 At least 1 source is required for the replies.
 All sources must be cited in current AMA format.